dspace-group/veos-cosim-client/doc/documentation.md

 ### Running the co-simulation

-1. Load the VeosCoSim.osa you created in [How to Prepare the CoSim Demo](#how-to-prepare-the-cosim-demo) to the VEOS simulator.
+1. Load the DsVeosCoSim.osa you created in [How to Prepare the CoSim Demo](#how-to-prepare-the-cosim-demo) to the VEOS simulator.

 2. From the `DsVeosCoSimDemo/build` subdirectory, run the executable you built in How to set up the client via